wax-office-of-inspector-general/waxguilds/reports/guild.waxdao/latest.md

 **List of SCs**: waxdaosynths, waxdaoescrow, waxdaolocker

 **Update**:
-Added a new tool to the UI for [locking regular tokens](https://waxdao.io/locker), basically works the same as the LP locker but supports non-LP tokens.
+- Minor contract updates for waxdaoescrow and waxdaolocker

 **Metrics**

 [report relevant metrics and metric period...]

-Period: March 1st, 2024 - April 15th 2024
+Period: All time

-Stats: 74 total token locks, 199 people have used our token creator, 39 synthetic tokens have been created, 34 total slow drip escrow agreements
+Stats: 102 total token locks, 213 people have used our token creator, 42 synthetic tokens have been created, 54 total slow drip escrow agreements

 ---